 This includes learning how to unclog a sink, replace a receptacle, patch up a hole in the wall, and even frame a closet.
 Remodeling a home on your own is possible with a little research and some hard work.

 - Buy books on home remodeling and maintenance.

 - Tour recently remodeled homes for clues and ideas.

 - Go to home improvement shows.

-- Think before moving furniture so exits are not blocked by stacked furniture.
+- Think before moving furniture so that stacked furniture doesn't block exits.

 - Rolled carpeting is very heavy to lift.

-- If you throw carpet out the window, you will scratch the window ledges.
+- If you throw carpet out a window, you will scratch the window ledges.
 It is better to leave a path to the door.

-- Finishes vary and impact the price of finishing floors.
+- Finishes vary and affect the price of finishing floors.

 - Oil-based polyurethane has an amber hue and is very durable.

 - Water-based polyurethane is clear and easy to clean up.